Skip to content

 generation_failedThe model encountered an internal error during generationRetry the same request — this is typically transient

-budget_exhaustedThe account ran out of credits partway through the generationAdd credits, then resubmit
+budget_exhaustedThe account ran out of funds partway through the generationAdd funds, then resubmit

 output_not_foundThe generated output could not be retrievedRetry the same request